Ming (clam): Name

-The clam was initially named Ming by Sunday Times journalists, in reference to the Ming dynasty, during which it was born.
-Later, the Icelandic researchers on the cruise which discovered the clam named it Hafrún, a woman's name which translates roughly as 'the mystery of the ocean'; taken from haf, 'ocean', and rún, 'mystery').
+The clam was initially named Ming by Sunday Times journalists, in reference to the Ming dynasty in China, during which it was born.
+Later, the Icelandic researchers on the cruise which discovered the clam named it Hafrún, a woman's name which translates roughly as 'the mystery of the ocean'; taken from haf, 'ocean', and rún, 'mystery'.
 The actual sex of the clam, however, is unknown, as its reproductive state was recorded as "spent".

 Original discovery

 The clam was dredged off the northern coast of Iceland in 2006.
 In 2007, on the basis of counting the annual growth bands on the cross-sectional surface of the hinge region of the shell, researchers announced that the clam was 405 years old.
 The research was carried out by researchers from Bangor University.
-In the process the clam died.
+In the process, the clam died.

 Professor Richardson said that the existence of such long-lived species could help scientists discover how some animals reach such advanced ages.

-The mollusk's long life came to an end in 2006 when the researchers – unaware of the animal's exceptional age – froze the specimen, killing it.
+The mollusk's long life came to an end in 2006 when the researchers—unaware of the animal's exceptional age—froze the specimen, killing it in the process.